This article helps you sort through organic treatments and home remedies for plant diseases.

 Another way to control this plant disease organically is to use CEASE.
 This non-toxic fungicide will address the problem.
 Moreover, it will not harm your crops or pollinators.

-You can also make a natural fungicide for trees and vegetable plants by combining three tablespoons of apple cider vinegar, a teaspoon of liquid soap, and a gallon of water.
+You can make a natural fungicide for trees and vegetable plants.
+Just mix 3 tablespoons of apple cider vinegar, 1 teaspoon of liquid soap, and 1 gallon of water.

 Shake well and use this homemade fungicide spray to treat anthracnose and other fungal diseases.